camilagupi/Colombia_AISTABLFAE_2/README.md

 # Colombia_AISTABLFAE_2

-This project contains code used to predict forest conversion risk in Colombia as part of the paper "An investment strategy to address biodiversity loss from agricultural expansion".
+This project contains code used to predict forest conversion risk in Colombia as part of the paper "An investment strategy to address biodiversity loss from agricultural expansion" (in review).

 First script: Deforestation_model_pub.R
 - Code used to